poesterlin/WasReal/README.md

 ## Overview

 WasReal is a tool that allows you to explore, edit, and export your personal BeReal data.
-Have you ever wanted to:

-- Analyze your BeReal habits?
-- Create a personal archive of your BeReal memories?
+Have you ever wanted to create a personal archive of your BeReal memories?
-- Generate interesting visualizations of your data?

-WasReal makes it easy to unlock the potential of your BeReal data.
+WasReal makes it easy to extract your BeReal pictures and save it in a format that you can use for other purposes.

 ## Getting Started